Convergence of percolation on uniform quadrangulations with boundary to SLE$_{6}$ on $\sqrt{8/3}$-Liouville quantum gravity: Crossings between filled metric balls

 \subsection{Interface path crossings and peeling-by-layers clusters}

 Instead of bounding inside-outside crossings by the percolation peeling process of an annulus between filled metric balls, throughout most of this section we will focus on bounding the number of interface paths which cross an annulus between two peeling-by-layers clusters, a closely related quantity which has nicer probabilistic properties.
+We emphasize that we will be considering percolation interfaces (Section~\ref{sec-interface}) instead of percolation exploration paths.
 The purpose of this brief subsection is to define the above quantity precisely and explain how it is related to the crossing count considered in Proposition~\ref{prop-fb-crossing}.

 Throughout this subsection, we suppose we are in the general setting described at the very beginning of this section, so that $\el_L,\el_R \in \BB N \cup \{\infty\}$ are such that $\el_L$ and $\el_R$ are either both even, both odd, or both infinite, $(Q , \BB e , \theta)$ is a free Boltzmann quadrangulation with simple boundary of perimeter $\el_L+\el_R$, and we define the percolation peeling process with $\el_L$-white/$\el_R$-black boundary conditions as in Section~\ref{sec-perc-peeling}.